Difference Between Tomatillo and Gooseberry

 FruitThe 1 to 2 mm thickness tomatillo fruits grow to a green, yellow-green, or purple colour.When fully mature, the Cape gooseberry fruits become golden or pale yellow and have a melon-like flavor.
 The husks dry out, open, and the 3/4-inch fruits fell to the floor.

-UsesGazpacho, guacamole, and salsas, particularly salsa verde, generally contain tomatillos.Raw cape gooseberries are being used in appetizers and therefore are nicer.
+UsesGazpacho, guacamole, and salsas, particularly salsa verde, contain tomatillos.Raw cape gooseberries are being used in appetizers and therefore are nicer.

 Plant GenusAlthough they both are from the same plant genus, Tomatillo is a fruit.On the other hand, gooseberry seeds turn into a berry after ripening.